codehbs/codehbs.github.io/README.md

 `jekyll serve`

 Look for your local server address.
-Most likely your Jekyll page will be hosted at localhost:4000.
+Most likely your Jekyll page will be hosted at localhost:4000 in your browser.

 ## Embrace good git hygene
 To make updates, use your favorite text editor.
 Many CODE members like [Sublime Text](https://www.sublimetext.com/), [Atom](https://education.github.com/pack) and products from [JetBrains](https://www.jetbrains.com/).
 Always make a feature branch before submitting a pull request.
 Good feature branches use the following format: